nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 ```

-If you don't execute the above commands, you will get the following error at Nuxeo startup:
+If you do not execute the above commands, the following error will occur at Nuxeo startup:

 ```
 Snapshot isolation transaction failed accessing database 'nuxeo' because snapshot isolation is not allowed in this database.
 Use ALTER DATABASE to allow snapshot isolation.